- This post contains affiliate links. Read more here.

 - Not a substitute for professional veterinary help.

 There are times when a bath for your dog just isn’t in the cards.
-Maybe your pup isn’t a fan, and you’re not ready to spend twenty minutes fending off wet escape attempts.
-Maybe you don’t want to smell wet dog for hours.
+Maybe your pup isn’t a fan and you’re not ready to spend 20 minutes fending off wet escape attempts.
+Maybe you just want a little sprucing between grooming appointments.
 Or maybe you’re on the go, short on time, or otherwise ill-equipped for the undertaking.
 That’s where dry shampoo for dogs comes in.

-For dogs who have anxiety about water or can’t sit still for a bath, dry shampoo can take the place of a bath in all but the grimiest situations.
-It’s also a great fit for dogs who are just out of surgery, since dry shampooing non-sensitive areas can help them freshen up or spot clean without using water.
+A popular solution for pet parents everywhere, dry shampoo for dogs is especially helpful for pups who have anxiety about water or can’t sit still for a bath.
+It’s also great for dogs who are injured or just out of surgery, since dry shampooing non-sensitive areas can help them freshen up or spot clean without using water.

 Best for Heavy-Duty Cleaning: Mighty Mutt No-Rinse Waterless Foam Shampoo

-Sabine was our target for the Mighty Mutt dry dog shampoo.
-Advertised as “perfect for a quick and easy deep clean,” this was our go-to choice after an impromptu evening roll in deer poop.
+Advertised as “perfect for a quick and easy deep clean,” this foaming shampoo from Mighty Mutt was our go-to choice after Sabine the Bernedoodle went for an impromptu evening roll in deer poop.
 Sabine was quite proud of her new aroma, but we certainly weren’t letting her back in the house without giving Might Mutt a go.
 For this job, we lathered with abandon for a deep spot clean.
-The foam was very effective at cleaning the spot in question and left her with a fresh scent that she may not have enjoyed but we found much-improved.
+The foam was very effective at cleaning the area in question and left her with a fresh scent that she may not have enjoyed, but we found much improved.

-Mighty Mutt made quick work of a dirty mess, and Sabine was cleared for the house in short order.
+Mighty Mutt made quick work of a dirty mess, which is great for pups who spend a lot of time outdoors and are inevitably bound to get into something stinky or grimy.
 Perhaps best of all, Mighty Mutt contains no sulfates, parabens, phthalates, or dyes, and is advertised as anti-itch.
 Given that Sabine has skin sensitivities, this was a good choice for her predicament.

 Pros: